drocheam/optrace/docs/source/details/hurb.rst

    :width: 700
    :class: dark-light

-   Comparison of HURB and the theoretical curve for the far field diffraction of a pinhole.
+   Comparison of HURB and the theoretical curve for the far-field diffraction of a pinhole.

 .. figure:: ../images/hurb_simulation_lens.webp
    :align: center